Why do small businesses fail? Tammy set a path to discover why her small business wasn’t thriving.

 - Poor planning: Yes, you must have a business plan.
 It can be a simple three-page plan or a huge 40-page plan.
 The point is that you’ve looked at all the aspects of your business and are prepared to handle problems when they arise.
 Your business plan helps you to focus on your goals and your vision, as well as setting out plans to accomplishing them.
 And don’t get mellow – revisit and revise your business plan annually.

-- Putting all your eggs in one basket: Too often, small business owners will have just one product, one service or one big client.
-They cling tight to this one thing because it brings in good revenue.
+- Putting all your eggs in one basket: Too often, small business owners will have just one product, one service, or one big client.
+They cling tightly to this one thing because it brings in good revenue.
 But what if the one thing disappears?
 Variety and diversification will cushion you against the ebb and flow of business tides.

 - Poor record keeping and financial controls: Yes, you have to keep financial and business records, you have to review your revenue and expense report each month, and you have to file taxes and other business-related filings.
 If you don’t know how to do these, or don’t want to, get help from someone who does.